Archbishop Edward A. McCarthy High School

 Archbishop Edward A. McCarthy High School (abbreviated AMHS) was opened in 1998 in Southwest Ranches, Florida, United States.
 Sponsored by the Roman Catholic Archdiocese of Miami, it is accredited through the Southern Association of Colleges and Schools.
 Named after the second Archbishop of Miami, Edward A. McCarthy, the school's mascot is the Maverick.
 The founding principal of the school was Dr. Richard Perhla.
 Students wear a uniform consisting of a solid white or light blue shirt, AMHS khaki slacks, a black leather belt, black shoes, and a student ID with AMHS lanyard.
 As of the 2019–2020 school year, there are 1,700 students enrolled in grades nine through twelve.

+Achievements

-Since 2005 AMHS has been named one of the Top 50 Catholic Schools in the nation by the Catholic High School Honor Roll and is a part of the Catholic Education Honor Roll for 2018–2023.
+Since 2005, AMHS has been named one of the Top 50 Catholic Schools in the nation by the Catholic High School Honor Roll and is a part of the Catholic Education Honor Roll for 2018–2023.
 Archbishop McCarthy is an Apple Distinguished School.
-AMHS has received Innovations in Catholic Education from Today's Catholic Teacher.
+AMHS has received recognition for its innovations in Catholic Education from Today's Catholic Teacher.